mikhailshilkov/DurableFunctions.FSharp/README.md

     sprintf "Hello %s!" name
 ```

-An orchestrator can be defined as following:
+An orchestrator can be defined as follows:

 ``` fsharp
 let workflow = orchestrator {